Vought F4U Corsair: Development

-On 1 October 1940, the XF4U-1 became the first single-engine U.S. fighter to fly faster than 400 mph by flying at an average ground speed of 405 mph from Stratford to Hartford.
+On 1 October 1940, the XF4U-1 became the first single-engined U.S. fighter to fly faster than 400 mph by flying at an average ground speed of 405 mph from Stratford to Hartford.
 The USAAC's twin engine Lockheed P-38 Lightning had flown over 400 mph in January–February 1939.
-The XF4U-1 also had an excellent rate of climb although testing revealed some requirements would have to be rewritten.
-In full-power dive tests, speeds of up to 550 mph were achieved, but not without damage to the control surfaces and access panels and, in one case, an engine failure.
-The spin recovery standards also had to be relaxed as recovery from the required two-turn spin proved impossible without resorting to an anti-spin chute.
+The XF4U-1 also had an excellent rate of climb, although testing revealed some requirements would have to be rewritten.
+In full-power dive tests, speeds up to 550 mph were achieved, but not without damage to the control surfaces and access panels, and in one case, an engine failure.
+The spin recovery standards also had to be relaxed, as recovery from the required two-turn spin proved impossible without resorting to an antispin chute.
 The problems clearly meant delays in getting the design into production.

 Reports coming back from the war in Europe indicated an armament of two .30 in synchronized engine cowling-mount machine guns, and two .50 in machine guns (one in each outer wing panel) was insufficient.
 The U.S. Navy's November 1940 production proposals specified heavier armament.
 The increased armament comprised three .50 caliber machine guns mounted in each wing panel.
 This improvement greatly increased the ability of the Corsair to shoot down enemy aircraft.

 Formal U.S. Navy acceptance trials for the XF4U-1 began in February 1941.
-The Navy entered into a letter of intent on 3 March 1941, received Vought's production proposal on 2 April, and awarded Vought a contract for 584 F4U-1 fighters, which were given the name "Corsair" – inherited from the firm's late-1920s Vought O2U naval biplane scout which first bore the name – on 30 June of the same year.
+The Navy entered into a letter of intent on 3 March 1941, received Vought's production proposal on 2 April, and awarded Vought a contract for 584 F4U-1 fighters, which were given the name "Corsair" – inherited from the firm's late-1920s Vought O2U naval biplane scout, which first bore the name – on 30 June of the same year.
 The first production F4U-1 performed its initial flight a year later, on 24 June 1942.
 It was a remarkable achievement for Vought; compared to land-based counterparts, carrier aircraft are "overbuilt" and heavier, to withstand the extreme stress of deck landings.